- Talks with you in conversation using at least two back-and-forth exchanges

 - Says what action is happening in a picture or book when asked, like “running,” “eating,” or “playing”

-- Says first name, age, and sex
+- Says first name, when asked

 Ideas for Learning and Growth

 - Encourage your child to solve her own problems with your support.
 Ask questions to help her understand the problem.
 Help her think of solutions, try one out, and try more if needed.

 - Talk about your child’s emotions and give him words to help him explain how he’s feeling.
 Help your child manage stressful feelings by teaching him to take deep breaths, hug a favorite toy, or go to a quiet, safe place when he is upset.